Om-Bacchuwar99/Mastering_R_30/Day 16/Readme.md

 ## 𝄜 Working with Excel Files

-* R does not natively read Excel files (.xlsx / .xls), so external packages are required.
+* R does not natively read Excel files, so external packages are required.
 In this session, we used the **xlsx** package.